SAP-samples/cloud-cf-multitenant-Inventory-management/README.md

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.

-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](./LICENSE.txt)
+This file is licensed under the SAP Sample Code License, except as noted otherwise in the [LICENSE file](./LICENSE.txt)